pmg007/react.js_vs_backbone.js_apps_and_analysis/README.md

 # se_project

+### Goal
+The goal is to compare the two libraries, React.js and Backbone.js, based on various metrics and determine appropriate usability and applicability of each.

+### Repo contents
 This repository contains two apps in the todomvc folder, scripts in the scripts folder and results for performance tests, community support, jmeter, plato, sonarqube.